divyamagg2005/ai_chatbot/README.md

 - You'll need an active internet connection to call the Google Generative AI API

-This is the deployed link. you can go to the link and run and test the application. https://aipdfchatbotsystem.streamlit.app/
+This is the deployed link. you can go to the link and test the application. https://aipdfchatbotsystem.streamlit.app/